Couples in These U.S. States Have the Happiest Relationships

 Washington State rounds out the top three with a score of 69.21.
 Couples in Washington are the second most spontaneous and the most laughter-filled — 98% report laughing together at least once a week.

-South Carolina, which has a happiness score of 68.96, diverges from the trend in an interesting way.
-While 91% of South Carolinians report being truly happy in their relationship, the state ranks only 24th in the frequency of deep, meaningful weekly conversations.
+South Carolina, with a happiness score of 68.96, diverges from the trend in an interesting way.
+While 91% of South Carolinians report being truly happy in their relationships, the state ranks only 24th in the frequency of deep, meaningful weekly conversations.

 Massachusetts completes the top five with a score of 68.90, primarily driven by 92% of couples laughing together often and 74% enjoying spontaneous activities.